 “‘Yes, Lord,’ she replied, ‘I believe that you are the Messiah, the Son of God, who is to come into the world.’”
 John 11:27 (NIV)

 Wait.
-Was she scolding Jesus?
-Was she saying this never would have happened if He’d returned sooner?
-We’ve seen bold Martha in action before, quick to speak her mind.
-Was she disappointed or frustrated or confused?
+Was she scolding Jesus, saying this never would have happened if He’d returned sooner?

-This means all of it: Who He is, and why He came and what that means for us.
+Finally, Jesus asked Martha the Big Question, the one we all must answer.
+“Do you believe this?”
+(John 11:26b).
+This is all of it: Who He is, why He came and what that means for us.

-Martha’s response was swift and sure, a courageous expression of faith and our key verse today: “‘Yes, Lord,’ she replied, ‘I believe that you are the Messiah, the Son of God, who is to come into the world’” (John 11:27).
+Martha’s response was swift and sure, as seen in our key verse today: “‘Yes, Lord,’ she replied, ‘I believe that you are the Messiah, the Son of God, who is to come into the world’” (John 11:27, NIV).

-Martha’s faith was now as solid and unshakable as her sister Mary’s.
-She who served the food also dished out the truth: “It is for Your coming that the world has waited” (John 11:27, AMPC).
+Go, Martha!
+Her commitment to Him was now as solid and unshakable as her sister’s.
+She who served the food also dished out the truth: “It is for Your coming that the world has waited” (John 11:27b, AMPC).